Sorry, you need to enable JavaScript to visit this website.

 • Manual of Procedures for Provider Licensing and Programme Accreditation Version 1.2 Updated September 2016

-• The National Quality Assurance Framework provides guidance to educational institutions that embark on the processes of Internal and External Quality Assurance in order to enhance the learning outcomes provided through their educational programmes.
-It is underpinned by the following six principles.
+• The National Quality Assurance Framework guides educational institutions that embark on the processes of Internal and External Quality Assurance to enhance the learning outcomes provided through their educational programmes.
+The following six principles underpin it.

 • The Manual for VET Providers and the Handbook for VET Providers (CEDEFOP)

 • The handbook is meant to guide VET providers through a quality journey, based on the PDCA (plan-do-check-act/review) cycle, which underlies any quality management system (QMS).
-The handbook’s guidelines, advice and practical examples are taken from 20 providers of initial, continuing or sector-based vocational training, all of which have successful and mature quality management in place.
+The handbook’s guidelines, advice and practical examples are taken from 20 providers of initial, continuing or sector-based vocational training, all with successful and mature quality management in place.

-• The Manual for VET Providers is a guideline on how to implement Quality Assurance and is not prescriptive in any way.
-The Manual provides examples of good practice on how quality indicators can be used in the quality cycle systematically.
-It does not prescribe one system to be adopted by all.
-It does not set the criteria for accreditation required by the National Commission for Further and Higher Education (NCFHE).
+• The Manual for VET Providers is a guideline on implementing Quality Assurance and is not prescriptive in any way.
+It provides examples of good practice on how quality indicators can be used systematically in the quality cycle.
+It does not prescribe one system to be adopted by all, and it does not set the criteria for accreditation required by the Malta Further and Higher Education Authority (MFHEA).

 Information and guidance

-The National Commission for Further and Higher Education (NCFHE) was officially launched to foster the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance and recognition of qualifications established under the Malta Qualifications Framework.
+The Malta Further and Higher Education Authority (MFHEA) was officially launched to foster the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance and recognition of qualifications established under the Malta Qualifications Framework.

 • providing accreditation to further and higher educational institutions;